ming71/rotate-yolov3/README.md

-I'll release latest code and training pipeline as I return school at request, cause codes are left there, this repo is just a backup commit.
+I'll release latest code and training pipeline as I return school at request, cause codes are left there, this repo is just **a backup commit**.

 ## Rotated-Yolov3
-Rotating target detection implemented with yolov3.
+Rotaion object detection implemented with yolov3.

 Not good enough yet, reach only Hmean 70 on ICDAR15 dataset.